hlridge/bliss-svg-builder/README.md

-# Bliss SVG Builder
+# Bliss SVG Builder — SVG Generator for Blissymbolics

-A JavaScript library for generating SVG representations of Blissymbolics (Bliss) using a Domain-Specific Language (DSL).
+A JavaScript library for generating SVG representations of **Blissymbolics (Bliss)**, an ideographic language, using a compact Domain-Specific Language (DSL).

 [![npm version](https://img.shields.io/npm/v/bliss-svg-builder/alpha)](https://www.npmjs.com/package/bliss-svg-builder) ![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg) ![bundlejs](https://deno.bundlejs.com/badge?q=bliss-svg-builder@0.1.0-alpha.6,bliss-svg-builder@0.1.0-alpha.6&treeshake=[*],[{+default+as+blissSvgBuilderDefault1+}])

-Bliss SVG Builder enables you to **programmatically generate Bliss characters** in your JavaScript applications.
-It's designed as a library to power AAC applications, educational tools, communication boards, and any system that needs to create or display Bliss dynamically.
+Bliss SVG Builder enables you to **programmatically generate Bliss characters and compositions** in your JavaScript applications.
+It's designed to power AAC applications, educational tools, communication boards, and any system that needs to **write, render, or display Bliss dynamically.**

+Bliss-SVG-Builder ships with a built-in set of more than 1,100 Bliss characters and 450 graphical shapes defined using the same recursive composition system available to users.
+You can use these directly, or define your own Bliss characters as needed.

 ## Installation